Documentation

 API Key Security

-• Use different API keys for different environments (development, testing, production)
+• Use different keys for different environments (development, production)

 Next Steps